lf-edge/ekuiper/docs/en_US/guide/sources/builtin/http_pull.md

 - `timeout`: The timeout for http request, time unit is ms.
 - `body`: The body of request, such as `'{"data": "data", "method": 1}'`
 - `bodyType`: Body type, it could be none|text|json|html|xml|javascript|format.
-  headers: The HTTP request headers that you want to send along with the HTTP request.
+- `headers`: The HTTP request headers that you want to send along with the HTTP request.
 - `responseType`: Define how to parse the HTTP response.
 There are two types defined:
   - `code`: To check the response status from the HTTP status code.
   - `body`: To check the response status from the response body.
 The body must be "application/json" content type and contains a "code" field.